Aaron Cole

-Aaron Tyrese Cole (born February 28, 1999) is an American Christian hip hop recording artist and songwriter.
+Aaron Tyrese Cole (born February 28, 1999) is an American Christian rapper, singer and songwriter.
 He began his career at the age of four.
 He signed to Gotee Records, a record label founded by Christian hip hop performer Toby McKeehan.
-Cole is known the best for his songs "Right on Time" and "One More Day".
+Cole is known the best for his songs "Right on Time", "One More Day" and "Like You".

 Early and personal life

 Cole was raised in a musical family, where his father had his own recording studio in their apartment.
-Around the time of his high school years, Cole discovered that music is his true vocation, and he wants to serve it as a professional rapper.
+Around the time of his high school years, Cole discovered that music was his true vocation, and he wanted to become a professional rapper.
 "I remember in junior high just enjoying being a regular kid, but I would get picked on because I wasn't smoking, drinking, or getting in trouble," says Cole.
 "One afternoon I came home and told my dad what was going on and why, and he shared that he thought I was called for a purpose and that this calling would cost me to not be like everyone else.
 It was that moment that I encountered God for the first time for myself, and I knew I was born to do this and began writing and putting my own songs together."
 Cole currently resides in Bristol, VA.